Free Guide for Practice Owners

 Not Knowing What Your Practice Is Actually Worth

 Revenue is not value.
 A $3M practice with 5% margins is worth far less than a $2M practice with 25% margins.
-Buyers pay on adjusted EBITDA, not top-line revenue.
-Private equity's sweet spot starts at $500K+ EBITDA, and if your practice clears that threshold, you are sitting on an asset that is worth significantly more than you probably realize.
+Buyers look at adjusted EBITDA.

 Owner compensation adjustments matter enormously.
 If you pay yourself $350K but market rate is $180K, a buyer adds $170K back.
 These adjustments swing valuation by hundreds of thousands.